 Investments discussed in these reports may not be insured by the Federal Deposit Insurance Corporation and may be unsuitable for some investors depending on their specific investment objectives and financial position.
 These reports are not an offer to buy or sell, or a solicitation of an offer to buy or sell the securities or strategies mentioned.

-Brokerage services offered by Wells Fargo Advisors, LLC.
-Wells Fargo Advisors, LLC, Member SIPC is a registered broker-dealer and separate non-bank affiliate of Wells Fargo & Company.
+Investment products and services are offered through Wells Fargo Advisors.
+Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC, Member SIPC, a registered broker-dealer and separate non-bank affiliate of Wells Fargo & Company.

 © 2016 Wells Fargo & Company.
 All Rights Reserved